 Verona Street Animal Services

-Animal Services has an active volunteer program that enables community members to get involved with various aspects of the programs and services.
-Volunteer duties include dog walking, pet bathing, socializing and training animals, cleaning cages, assisting with the spay-neuter clinic, providing customer service, triage and case management, data entry and analysis, administrative support, pet reunification, self-rehoming support, transportation, shelter greeters, website content management, and promoting the organization at special events.
-There is also a Foster Care Program for individuals interested in providing temporary homes for animals in need of special care or awaiting placement in a new home or transfer to another organization.
+Animal Services has an active volunteer program that enables community members to get involved with various programs and services.
+Volunteer duties include dog walking, pet bathing, socializing, and training animals, cleaning cages, assisting with the spay-neuter clinic, providing customer service, triage and case management, data entry and analysis, administrative support, pet reunification, self-rehoming support, transportation, shelter greeters, website content management, and promoting the organization at special events.
+There is also a Foster Care Program for individuals interested in providing temporary homes for animals needing special care, awaiting placement in a new home, or transferring to another organization.

 Willow Domestic Violence Center

 Give your time, talent, and treasure to help survivors thrive!
-By supporting Willow, you are making an investment in the healing journey of survivors here in our community.
-With your help, we are able to tell survivors: You are not alone.
+By supporting Willow, you invest in the healing journey of survivors in our community.
+With your help, we can tell survivors: You are not alone.
 Survivors count on us.
 We count on you.
 From essential crisis care to trauma-informed counseling services, your generosity helps ensure our team’s ability to deliver the high-quality care every person deserves, whenever and wherever it is needed most.

-Where do you like to volunteer around Rochester?
+Where would you like to volunteer in Rochester?

 Your insights and experiences are valuable.
 Please share them in the comments.